BrettlyCD/BrettlyCD.github.io/_posts/2023-08-06-text-to-sql-tool.md

 ## What is the Problem?

-**How can you make data more accessible to users that don't have the tools or trianing to query raw data to turn into information?**
+**How can you make data more accessible to users that don't have the tools or training to query raw data to turn into information?**

 The foundation of SQL can be easy to learn - select, from, where...
 But building onto the foundation to solve more complex problems can be a challenge.
 Where do I find this data?
 How do I join it to that?
 So, SQL can end up being a barrier to non-technical users, users who do not have all the necessary access, or even non-domain experts who do not know where to find what they need in the data models.
 Generative text models have given us a good solution to tackle these challenges.